 Get in touch

 If you have something you feel might be a fit for BC Editions, please get in contact with Boiler House Press here to discuss your ideas.
+If you'd like to learn more about our mission first, have a read of our manifesto.

 If you’d like to contribute materials to this section of the website – perhaps by writing, painting, recording or otherwise creating responses to one of the upcoming BC Editions books – please drop us a line at email@example.com.
 We’d love to hear from you.